 Clean

 Clean assembly by blowing out with clean compressed air.
 Assemblies may be rinsed out with mineral spirits if the tube stock is compatible with oil, otherwise hot water at 150°F (65.55° C) maximum may be used.
-Ensure all are dry before assembly.

 Inspect